vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 `User not registered with Vipps`.
 See [Error codes](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#error-codes).

+## How can I save the customer's phone number?

+Vipps does not send the customer's phone number to the merchant.
+When a customer enters the phone number on the Vipps landing page, that is only used by Vipps to send a push alert in Vipps.
+The number is not passed on to the merchant.

+If the POS integration is implemented so that the customer's phone number is entered in the POS, the merchant can of course save it - of course complying with GDPR, etc.

 ## How can we mass sign up merchants?

 You can use the